 Per the Missouri Department of Health and Senior Services website on Tobacco Use Prevention and Control;

-Tobacco Use: Tobacco use costs lives and money.
-Every year, almost 10,000 Missourians die from tobacco-related diseases.
-Missouri spends almost two billion dollars annually to treat smoking-related illnesses.
-Secondhand smoke causes an average of 1,150 deaths in Missouri annually.
+Tobacco use costs lives and money.
+Every year, almost 11,000 Missourians die from tobacco-related diseases.
+Missouri spends almost $3 billion annually to treat smoking-related illness.
+Additionally, Missouri spends over $3 billion annually in smoking-attributed productivity losses.

 - The adult smoking rate (19.4% in 2018) is the Tenth highest in the U.S.

 - The smoking rate for Missouri’s pregnant women has declined from 15.3%, more than double the national rate of 7.2%.